ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-telemetry-logs.rst

 ================================

-Tlogs are recordings of the MAVLink telemetry messages sent between the flight controller and the ground station and are automatically created the moment you press the connect button on the ground station.
+Tlogs are recordings of the MAVLink telemetry messages sent between the autopilot and the ground station and are automatically created the moment you press the connect button on the ground station.

 If using the Mission Planner, files of the